 “Hence to fight and conquer in battles is not supreme excellence; supreme excellence is in defeating the enemy without fighting”- Sun Tzu, The Art of War

 Another misconception of the Warrior is what is portrayed through modern media and popular movies- unbridled rage and aggression, and larger than life ‘heroes’ dealing with problems with fists rather than brains.
 This is also not what it means to walk the true Warrior Path.
 A Warrior virtue is balance- seeking a harmony within the mind, body and spirit.
 This develops a greater sense of ‘center’, and being more attuned to our own beings.
 This balanced internal dynamic resonates into the world around us.
 As my Sifu (Grandmaster Khan) often said to me.
 “Be of calm mind and rightful spirit”.
 To me, this means maintaining my inner anchor, and always knowing who I am and what my intentions are at all times.
 If we lash out violently in anger or rage, or just plain stupidity, we are definitely not in control of that center.
 A true Warrior is aware of their control, and maintains it.
 There is a great difference between reacting emotionally, and acting appropriately (or ‘acting as trained’).
-In my professional experiences working abroad, I have had cause to use my skills and training in a protective context in some risky situations.
+I have had cause to use my skills in some situations in the past.
 However, I responded with only what was necessary for the situation, nothing more and nothing less.
 One who is on this path should not hesitate to act in an appropriate manner to do what is necessary, nor should they overreact out of uncontrolled fear or blind hostility.

 For a Warrior (especially a trained one), a dynamic of personal control is taking responsibility for one’s actions.
 In the context of the martial arts, if you are fully aware of what you are capable of, you will have greater control over how you choose to respond to any given situation.
 In everyday life, our awareness of personal control gives us a strong sense of responsibility- knowing how our physical, mental, and energetic actions connects with and affects the world around us.
 For the Warrior, it boils down to a very simple truth- ‘Knowing Self’.
 With that, one can walk the Warrior Path with a strong sense of resolve, greater self-confidence, and a peaceful and balanced mind, body and spirit.